yash04747/docs/docs/configuration/fields/required.md

 ## CSS Output

 CSS output to both the head and compiler is removed from each field if the required value(s) is/are not met.
-You can, however, override this on a per field basis by setting `'force_output' => true` for each field you want CSS to still be output with.
+You can, however, override this on a per-field basis by setting `'force_output' => true` for each field you want CSS to still be output with.
 This way you can nest a field under another, and still have it output to the dynamic CSS.

 ::: tip